squarepupil/website-pages/src/pages/faq.md

 school’s bylaws to manage the school’s operation.
 See more in [Our Structure](our-structure.html).

-### Is the school similar to any other schools that I may have heard about?
+### Is the school similar to any other educational models?

-Please see our [Okay, so you’re sort of like…](comparisons.html) page for a discussion of the similarities and differences between A&I and other schools that you may have heard about.
+Please see our [Okay, so you’re sort of like…](comparisons.html) page for a brief comparison of school philosphies.

 ### How much does it cost?